Klafyvel/klafypage/blog/articles/fft-arduino/index.md

 overflow.
 Since there is basically no protection against it, overflowing a fixed-point representation of a number flips the sign.
-In the case of trigonometry this is especially annoying, because that means we add a $\pi$ phase error for even the slightiest error when values are close to one.
+In the case of trigonometry this is especially annoying, because that means we add a $\pi$ phase error for even the slightest error when values are close to one.
 And trust me, it took me some time to understand where the error was coming from.

 To mitigate this, I had to implement my own addition, that saturates to one instead of flipping the sign when overflow happens.
 The trick here is to use the status register (`SREG`) of the microcontroller to detect overflow.
 Again this requires doing the addition in assembly, as the check needs to happen right after the addition was performed, and there is no way to tell what the compiler might do between the addition and the actual check.